-EDU2315 Emotional Intelligence (3) Prerequisite: PSY1001 Emotional intelligence is a subdivision of psychology that involves current neuroscience and explains the relationship/integration between the cognitive intelligence aspects and the emotional intelligence aspects of the development of the human brain.
-Topics to be investigated will include the history, research reported and research being conducted, brain data, and programs incorporated into schools and districts (both private and public).
-An emphasis will be placed upon developing a consistent theory/philosophy (personal) based upon the preponderance of current research including, but not limited to such fields as brain-based learning, multiculturalism, gender, and socioeconomic status.
+Emotional intelligence is a subdivision of psychology that involves current neuroscience and explains the relationship/integration between the cognitive intelligence aspects and the emotional intelligence aspects of the development of the human brain.
+Topics investigated include the history, research reported and research being conducted, brain data, and programs incorporated into schools and districts (both private and public).
+An emphasis is placed upon developing a consistent theory/philosophy (personal) based upon the preponderance of current research including, but not limited to such fields as brain-based learning, multiculturalism, gender, and socioeconomic status.